benchristel/programming-without-mystery/0200-vision.md

 certain conceptual coherence.
 High-quality software is marked by an absence of disorder.

 With that in mind, here is my attempt at defining quality: Quality is what makes it easy for the user to construct a useful mental model of the software.
 A useful mental model is one that enables the user to:

 - achieve their goals
 - figure out when the software won’t help them achieve their goals

 To enable the user in this way, a mental model must predict what the software will do given a particular sequence of inputs (e.g. button clicks or keypresses).
 High-quality software gives us the information we need to make these predictions accurately.
 We can then reason from our goal to a (possibly partial) plan of action, and then carry out the plan.
 Low-quality software, by contrast, thwarts our expectations, hides useful information from us, and makes it harder to formulate a plan of action that will work.
 Any time you’re using software and think “why the heck did it do that?” you’re confronting low quality.

 This definition makes it clear that quality depends as much on the user as it does on the software.
 For example, Git is a high-quality piece of software for a user who understands content addressing, Merkle trees, and Unix command line conventions.
 It is a low-quality piece of software for the average, non-tech-savvy person who tries to use it, even if it technically solves their problem.
 (Having been both of these users myself, I can personally attest to this.)

 Quality may not even be about the software per se.
 Cogent, well-organized documentation can also help users build a mental model, and so is a factor in the software’s quality.

 Software quality can be divided into internal and external quality.
 External quality is what the user sees.
 Internal quality, by contrast, is about the shape of the code.
 High internal quality is what makes the code easy for programmers to mentally model and change.
 The definition of internal quality is actually identical to the definition of quality given above, but now the developers are in the user’s role, and the behaviors they’re modeling are internal to the program.

 Internal quality supports external quality.
 It’s unlikely (though theoretically possible) that you’ll have high external quality if you have low internal quality.
 Low internal quality means there are more confusing bits of code where bugs and glitches can hide, and these misbehaviors confound and complicate users’ mental models.

 You can’t ship software faster by sacrificing quality.
 This is true of both external and internal quality.
 One reason for this is that programmers are also users of the software: during development, they have to build atop existing code.
 Often, they have to install the software, run it, debug it, and interpret its error messages.
 When quality is low, each of these steps is more difficult and takes longer.
-The drag on development imposed by low quality derives directly from the definition of quality: low-quality software is hard to maintain and extend precisely because it is hard to model accurately.
+The drag on development imposed by low quality derives directly from the definition of quality: low-quality software is hard to maintain and extend precisely because it is hard to model accurately, and when you change it, it responds in ways you don't expect.

-Given the definition of quality above, it’s easy to see how tests contribute to it: tests describe what the software will do given a particular sequence of inputs.
+Given the definition of quality above, it’s easy to see how tests contribute to
+it: tests describe what the software will do given a particular sequence of inputs.
 They thus inevitably make the software’s behavior easier for programmers to model—the tests function as a kind of documentation.
 TDD goes a step further, though: by writing the tests first, programmers have to construct a mental model of the behavior before the software exists.
 This makes it more likely that the model will be comprehensible, since it derives only from the programmer’s intention and not from some existing piece of code.

 Note, however, that the tests are not the model, and cannot substitute for the model.
 The model is a complex, unserializable mental construct that lives only in the programmer’s brain, and can be only imperfectly communicated.
-If the tests drive the code, then the model must drive the tests.
+Like orthographic projections of a physical object's design, the tests, code, and documentation each provide only a partial view of the model.
+Thus, if the tests drive the code, then the model must drive the tests.

 For more on the importance of mental models in software development, see Peter Naur’s “Programming as Theory Building”.
 He uses the word “theory” where I use “model”, but it’s the same idea.
 For an in-depth exploration of the concept of Quality, I suggest Robert Pirsig’s Zen and the Art of Motorcycle Maintenance and Christopher Alexander’s books The Timeless Way of Building and The Process of Creating Life.

 ### Safe, Easy Change

 To arrive at high quality, we have to be able to change.
 Users and business stakeholders want software to change for all kinds of reasons, and not all of their desires can be anticipated.
 To be sure, upfront planning is often valuable, but the ability to change reactively provides an escape hatch from situations that could otherwise spell a project’s doom.

 Even if all of the desired behaviors of the software can be specified upfront, the engineering team still must confront the fact that software development is a process that occurs over time.
 In other words, software changes simply as a fact of its production.
 Since we can’t do everything all at once, nor keep the entire system in our heads, we have to plan and develop iteratively, lest we be overwhelmed by complexity.

 As John Gall points out in Systemantics,

 > A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over, beginning with a working simple system.

 TDD scaffolds this process.
 TDD lets you begin with something trivially simple and gradually layer on more and more complexity.
 The refactoring step keeps the code as simple as it can be while still displaying the complex external behavior required of it.

 TDD also helps us think about the modularization of our software, warning us when we try to bite off too much complexity at once, or when the interactions between modules are too complicated.
 Sometimes the mere act of writing a test is enough to spark an idea for a simpler interface design.
 Of course, there is no cheaper time to change the interface than before the code exists.

 Finally, TDD makes change safer.
 Test coverage helps us ensure that when we change software to accommodate a new request from users, we’re changing only what we intend to: i.e. not introducing bugs.

 ### Less Waste